Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 6/24/2022 Release

+#### Notes

+This is an update for web.

+#### Features

+**For web** - A dashboard has been added for reviewing engineers.
+A cover letter tab has been added to the inspection view, this will be used initially with infrared thermographic inspections.

 ## 6/10/2022 Release

 #### Notes